Traveling Teacher Program

 Traveling Teacher Program: Become a better player!

 The ARS will subsidize one year commitments consisting of three to four visits to take place over the course of one fiscal year by the same teacher to the same community.
 Visits must take place between September 1 through August 31.
-The application deadline is July 1, and you will be notified on July 31 if your application has been accepted
+The application deadline is May 1, to be used after September 1

 .
 Click here for an online application form